 Verdict: This distortion pedal from Walrus Audio is an absolute beast.
-It has all the features that you can ask for – a ton of gain, great sound, true bypass, and even comes with a rugged metal chassis.
+It has all the features you can ask for – a ton of gain, great sound, true bypass, and even comes with a rugged metal chassis.
 Plus, it looks gorgeous.
-It certainly is going to leave a burning hole in your pocket, but with the artisan quality you get, it’s absolutely worth it.
+It certainly will leave a burning hole in your pocket, but with the artisan quality you get, it’s absolutely worth it.

 True to the original RAT, down to every possible detail.

 With this compact pedal, you're getting a faithful replica of the RAT, but thanks to the exterior design, it never feels like a clone or a copy.
 Being Electro Harmonix, it's extremely well made, sounds great, and would be a welcome addition to any pedal board.

 The Electro-Harmonix Flatiron Fuzz is a compact pedal that can be used with various guitar sounds and is a perfect fit for any pedalboard.
 We found the Flatiron Fuzz to be suitable for both low distortion, clean tones and really high-gain tones for hard rock and heavy metal.

 Much like the Pro Co RAT 2, the pedal has three control knobs for volume, filter, and drive.
 The filter knob allowed us to dial in just the right amount of high-end treble, and the drive controlled the distortion and sustain.

 The center knob is a low pass filter and adjusting the knob sets the cutoff for the filter.
 The controls are similar to the RAT 2 and the sound is nearly identical.
 But this EHX pedal does have a character of its own and certainly holds up better on low-distortion settings than other counterparts.